 We did have the original antique Gameboy with the Mario game, but that was about it.
 And the games were so repetitive that I didn’t play on it all day.
 I literally would beat that ENTIRE game every single time I played it.
 Then dial-up internet came out and I was introduced to AOL.
 That shit was boring honestly.
 I waited for emails to feel cool (which I just deleted as they were junk) or stupid chat rooms which were not smart.
 And if someone picked up the telephone, the yelling started… “who picked up the phone and disconnected me?!”
 Yup, those were the days.

-Now, all our children (well this generation in general) is born into all these electronics with internet which we did not have.
+Now, all our children (well this generation in general) are born into all these electronics with internet which we did not have.
 The internet grew to the point where you can’t do ANYTHING without it.
 And because of that, our children are expecting the internet on the daily.
-But that is unless of course you’re Amish and don’t use the internet as you don’t own any electronics.

 Even many schools nowadays use electronics and the internet in certain classes.
 It is just hard to keep away from it.
 Seems like raising kids in the age of the internet is now something we need to learn how to do properly.
 So whether you like it or not, our children are exposed to the internet and electronics daily.
 My girls FOR SURE are… not gonna lie.
 They watch YouTube, play Roblox… It’s just that generation where now toys are old school.

 BUT, the internet literally impacts the ENTIRE family.
 Everyone is so busy doing their own thing that they forget about everything and everyone else around them.
 This is especially true for my kids.
 Many times I feel like I am talking to brick walls.
 And not gonna lie, I feel like it made my kids ‘stupid.’
 Does that make sense?
 Like where did the common sense go?